Mayfield throws 4 TDs as No. 2 Oklahoma tops Tulane 56-14 | New Country 923

+“Not every game is going to be 7 at night with the whole country watching.”
+Mayfield said.
+“That is up to the leaders to get everyone ready.
+We just have to realize we have to take it one week at time.
+The Ohio State game was not our highlight.”

-Oklahoma receiver CeeDee Lamb caught four passes for 131 yards and two touchdowns before he was ejected for targeting on a block in the second quarter.
-Marquise Brown had career highs of six catches for 155 yards, including an 87-yard touchdown grab in the fourth quarter for the Sooners (3-0).
+Oklahoma freshman receiver CeeDee Lamb caught four passes for 131 yards and two touchdowns before he was ejected for targeting on a block in the second quarter.
+Sophomore Marquise Brown had career highs of six catches and 155 yards, including an 87-yard touchdown grab in the fourth quarter for the Sooners (3-0).

 The Sooners and Green Wave were tied at 14 in the second quarter before Oklahoma’s Parnell Motley returned an interception 77 yards for a touchdown to turn the momentum for good.
 Oklahoma extended its nation-leading win streak to 13 games.

-“Very excited about the poise our guys kept,” Riley said.
+“Very excited about the poise our guys kept,” Oklahoma coach Lincoln Riley said.
 “We know we have to play better early.”

 Tulane (1-2) scored on its first two drives and never scored again.
-Dontrell Hilliard ran for 104 yards and a touchdown to surpass 2,000 yards rushing in his career for the Green Wave.
+Dontrell Hilliard ran for 104 yards for the Green Wave.

+“We just came out and did what we needed to do — paid attention to our true game and kept going,” Hilliard said of the early success.
+“If we would’ve just stuck it out a little bit more, we would’ve been fine.”

 OKLAHOMA: Oklahoma’s defense locked in after the first quarter.
 Tulane gained 157 yards in the first quarter and 134 the rest of the game.